Grand Canyon Inn and Campground: Description

 The North Rim Campground lies just to the south of the Inn.
 The campground's log restrooms and stone firewood enclosures are included in the historic district for their historical integrity and architectural character.

 The former Inn, cabins and campground were placed on the National Register of Historic Places on September 2, 1982.

+The fate of buildings in and around the campground during the Dragon Bravo Fire of July 2025, which destroyed an estimated 50 to 80 buildings in the area including the main building of the Grand Canyon Lodge, was not immediately known.